Sotatek-ManhNguyen3/cartesi_voting_system/README.md

 This is the voting system.
 User can vote for candidate listed in the system.

 ## How this system works
-User will be provided an un-changeable list of candidate, and they can vote for the candidate they interested in.
+This system provides everyone the ability to create their own voting campaign.
+They can create the campaign with a list of candidates within it.
+They can:
+- Modify the list of candidates
+- Set start time and end time for the campaign.

-Each user can only vote for 1 candidate, and they can not change their decision.
+Anyone can join the campaign to vote, they can only vote for 1 candidate per campaign.
+Once they have voted, they can not change their selection.
-The list candidate is fixed, it can not be changed.

 ## Building the environment